woocommerce/woocommerce/readme.txt

 * Tweak - Changed category and tag link to filter product list in admin panel
 * Tweak - Removed product 'exists' variable in favour of the exists() method.
 Tweaked exist method to look for ID in DB.
 * Tweak - Only use rm=2 for paypal when SSL is enabled, to avoid security warnings when returning to the site.
-* Tweak - Show sku in stock reports
+* Tweak - Show sku in stock reports.
+* Tweak - When sending the order as a whole to paypal, send the shipping separately.
 * Fix - Replacing use of deprecated function get_current_theme() with wp_get_theme()
 * Fix - Body classes now correct for WordPress themes with non alphanumeric characters
 * Fix - PayPal http_build_query &amp; -> & on some PHP 5.3 servers